Gametrics/standards/grc.md

 * **REP**: Repro (non-OEM) parts were used for any replacements
 * **TXT**: 24 characters of freetext follow; **MUST** come last, only one is permitted under code E.

-## Service History Field
+## Service History Field {#servicehistory}
 The service history field represents a list of repair events.
 A "repair event" defined as service of a single item or directly related group of items in a subassembly.

 The history list **MUST** be in chronological order, oldest events first.
 Each event **MUST** be comma-separated.

 If a service history entry is invalidated or duplicated by a later event, such as the same component being replaced twice, the earlier entry **SHOULD** be removed.

 Code creators **MUST NOT** add new service history items that they did not either personally perform or have done on their behalf.

 The service history field format is as follows:

 `(Datestamp) (Repair type) (Item repaired) (20 characters free text),`

 ### Note on OEM Replacements / Refurbishments
 Often, when sending consoles in to OEMs, they may repair a system and send it back, *or* send an entirely new refurbished console.
 Check the serial numbers in this case.
 If a new serial number is received, then you have received a new console and **MUST** start a brand new code.
 Do not carry any history over.
 If the hardware you received is not in its factory packaging, you **MUST** add a **REF** under code D, and note its status as **USD** under code

 Refurbished consoles likely have had components repaired, but unless you are able to determine with certainty which components those were, you **MUST NOT** guess.

 ### Date of Service
 Each history entry **MUST** begin with the ISO8601 date (ex: YYYYMMDD) the action was *finished*, with no separator.
 Example: 20200829 for August 29th, 2020.

 If the repair date is entirely unknown, but you know a repair was done, you **MUST NOT** add a history entry for it.
 Note the nature of the repaired/replaced component under code E (Repairs) instead.

 ### Repair Types
 Denotes the general disposition of the changes made to the hardware.
 This **MUST** be one of the 3 following characters: